BEST GREEN TEA UK- TOP 8 VARIETIES

 Is Green Tea Really Good for You?

 Happily, we can say that not only is tea enjoyable, it’s good for you.
 For centuries, China has praised the health benefits of its native plant.
 Scientists around the world have researched and examined the leaf exhaustively, and they feel now that they know some of the reasons this simple beverage does so much.
 Tea provides benefits for bones and teeth.
-Its vital chemical compounds have been found to fight cancer, help stabilize diabetes and do much to prevent cardiovascular disease.
+Its vital chemical compounds have been found to fight cancer, help in weight loss, stabilize diabetes and do much to prevent cardiovascular disease.

 Tea can even make your skin healthier and prettier.
 And the most beneficial, most healthful tea is the barely processed leaf from the Camellia sinensis bush — green tea.
 How does a brew from one plant do so much?
 That is our story.
-May it bring you information pure and simple, and pleasures small and great.
+May it bring you information pure and simple, and pleasures and great.

 Buying Green Tea

 Appearance and colour are not always clued to quality.
 Sometimes a tea can be nicely rolled but its taste is mediocre.
 Also, high-grade greens are sometimes more grey than green in their dried form.
 Your tea merchant should really know his or her inventory and be able to answer questions about how old the tea is, how it was stored prior to delivery, and how it is stored in the shop.
 Teas can last for months, but the finest tea will lose its flavour profile in days if not properly stored.